Help us improve your experience.

 Global Variable Available in Automation Scripts

-Commit, event, and op scripts can access specific environment information that is provided to the script upon execution.
-To access this information, Python scripts must import and reference the junos.Junos_Context dictionary, and SLAX and XSLT scripts that import the junos.xsl file can reference the $junos-context global variable. $junos-context and Junos_Context contain identical information but in a format that is suitable for the respective script language.
+Commit, event, and op scripts can access specific environment information upon execution.
+To access this information, Python scripts must import and reference the junos.Junos_Context dictionary.
+SLAX and XSLT scripts that import the junos.xsl file can reference the $junos-context global variable. $junos-context and Junos_Context contain identical information but in a format that is suitable for the respective script language.

 The $junos-context variable is a node-set that contains the <junos-context> node and the following hierarchy, which is common to and embedded in the source tree of all scripts:

 Additionally, script-specific information is available depending on the type of script executed.
-For op scripts, the <op-context> element is also included in the source tree provided to an op script.
+The source tree provided to an op script includes the <op-context> element.

-Table 2 identifies each node of the $junos-context variable node-set, provides a brief description of the node, and gives examples of values for any elements that are not input to a script as an empty tag.
+Table 2 identifies each node of the $junos-context variable node-set.
+For each node, the table also provides a brief description and gives examples for those elements that have values.

 Table 2: Global Variable $junos-context Available to SLAX and XSLT Scripts